yellowTomatoes/plotly_heatmap/README.txt

   x- read graph data fro file
   x- display graph on screen
-  o- make a function to read a file from user input for display o- create function for reading and changing graph type from file data
+  o- make a function to read a file from user input for display x- create function for reading and changing graph type from file data